This post may contain affiliate links. Please read my disclosure policy for more details.

 - Assemble as you eat: to keep bruschetta nice and crispy, assemble each toast as you eat instead of making a platter ahead of time.

-- Finishing: drizzling with good extra virgin olive oil, salt and and a few grinds of fresh black pepper makes the flavors pop and makes the difference!
+- Finishing: drizzling with good extra virgin olive oil, salt and and a few grinds of fresh black pepper makes the flavors pop!

 More quick appetizers?